Elumwan/LaravelReactDemo/README.md

 To run the app use the following steps:

-Use the npm run dev command.
+Use the npm run dev command. <br />
-Use the php artisan serve command in a seperate terminal to run the server. follow the link provided by the terminal to the local server.
+Use the php artisan serve command in a seperate terminal to run the server. <br />
+follow the link provided by the terminal to the local server.